BGS Civils: bulking volume

 - In situ porosity or density: if some of the pore spaces of the intact rock collapse when it breaks up, the bulking factor may be reduced.

 - Particle size distribution: a poorly sorted material tends to exhibit a higher bulking factor.
 Bulking factor has been shown to be insensitive to the maximum particle size but is related to particle size distribution of a similar shape.
 Fine particles, such as those from the breaking of rock, reduce the bulking factor.

 - Resultant particle shape: smaller thickness to width ratios tend to have lower values than more equidimensional blocks.

-- Rock strength: stronger rocks have a greater bulking factor than weaker rock, where the rock is likely to break during excavation and so producing a greater variation in particle size distribution producing a lower bulking factor.
+- Rock strength: stronger rocks have a greater bulking factor than weaker ones, where the rock is likely to break during excavation and so producing a greater variation in particle size distribution, producing a lower bulking factor.

 Some soils have very low density and high water content, approaching or above the liquid limit, that may flow when emplaced after excavation and will not change volume significantly.

-The method of excavation will have an effect on the bulking factor.
+The method of excavation will also have an effect on the bulking factor.
 The main methods of excavation are digging (easy or hard), ripping, hydraulic hammer or blasting.
-Themethod of excavation depends primarily on the mechanical discontinuity (joints) spacing and the strength of the rock.
+The method of excavation depends primarily on the mechanical discontinuity (joints) spacing and the strength of the rock.